RayJeffersonJr/CSCE190UXProject/README.md

 # RayJeffersonJr.github.io
-This is my Repository for school and professional work projects I have worked on in the past, the present and the future.
+This is my Repository for academic and professional work projects I have worked on in the past, the present and the future.